MANVSim/MANVSim/README.md

 For specifics or alternatives to run the services see the `README.md` of the subprojects.

+## Software Components

+Additional information on the individual MANVSim components is linked here:

+### App

+TODO

-## Server
+### Server

-For additional information and documentation of the server component, see [here](server/README.md).
+For additional information on how to start and develop the server component or detailed documentation look [here](server/README.md).

+### Web

+TODO